TommyKobryn/Toy-Swap-App/README.md

 # Toy-Swap-App

-Appliction in progress, to run it fire up bower na npm.
+Appliction in progress, to run it fire up bower install na npm install.

+Ready APIs are in the model folder, wirtten Express and Mongoose.